When the Rules Change: Adaptive Signal Extraction via Kalman Filtering and Markov-Switching Regimes

 Table \ref{tab:kalman_predictive} reports the predictive performance of raw versus Kalman-filtered order flow signals.
 We estimate panel regressions of future returns on current order flow:

 for horizons $h \in \{1, 5, 20\}$ days.

-The Kalman filter provides consistent, albeit modest, improvements in predictive $t$-statistics and $R^2$ values.
+The Kalman filter provides consistent, albeit modest, improvements in predictive $t$-statistics and $R^2$ values (Figures \ref{fig:filtered_raw} and \ref{fig:kalman_methods} in Appendix A visualize the filtered versus raw signals and compare filter variants).
 For foreign investors, the improvement in $t$-statistics ranges from $0.18\%$ at the 1-day horizon to $0.21\%$ at the 20-day horizon.
 The improvement increases with forecast horizon, suggesting the filter is more effective at extracting persistent information content.